stephanpaquet/vagrant-apache-php-box/README.md

-Here a squeleton of a precise32 box with apache2 and php5 with a sites sub directory with a simple index.php in it
+Here a squeleton of a precise32 box with apache2 and php5 with a www sub directory with a simple index.php in it
 -------------

 We will need to install these tow depencies